 Are monthly Shellac manicures draining your bank account?
 Sure, they last longer than traditional polish, but is it worth the extra money and trip to the salon?
 Luckily, you can get all the benefits of a Shellac manicure from the comfort of your home.
-Hillary Fry, a nail professional, has got any of your general questions covered.
+Hillary Fry, a nail professional, has your general questions covered.

 We asked some readers to send in reviews of their Shellac manicures, and we got a great one from Erica, a DIY Shellac-er.
 Here's what she says: